wise-coders/mongodb-jdbc-driver/README.md

 # MongoDb JDBC Driver | DbSchema MongoDB Designer

-The driver is written by [DbSchema - MongoDb Diagram Designer](https://dbschema.com/mongodb-tool.html) for everybody how needs an MongoDb JDBC driver.
+The driver is provided by [DbSchema - MongoDb Diagram Designer](https://dbschema.com/mongodb-tool.html) for everybody how needs an MongoDb JDBC driver.

 ## Driver Features

 * JDBC driver capable to execute native MongoDb queries, similar with Mongo Shell.

 * The driver is using the native [MongoDb Java driver](https://mongodb.github.io/mongo-java-driver/) to connect and execute queries.
-Therefore the JDBC URL is the same as [MongoDb URL](https://mongodb.github.io/mongo-java-driver/3.4/driver/tutorials/connect-to-mongodb/).
+Therefore, the JDBC URL is the same as [MongoDb URL](https://mongodb.github.io/mongo-java-driver/3.4/driver/tutorials/connect-to-mongodb/).

 * The driver returns by default a ResultSet with a single Object.
 Use `resultSet.getObject(1)` to get this object.
 Adding the parameter `expand=true` in the URL will create a column in the result set for each key in the result document.